Daryl Roth Theatre: Facade

 The main facade is on the western side, facing Union Square.
 It contains a portico supported by four Corinthian columns, and below the portico, a small flight of steps leads up to the banking floor.
 An entablature and parapet run along the portico, and a cornice with various depictions of lentils, lions, and egg-and-dart motifs is located at the top of the portico.
 In the center of the facade, on the ground floor, is a tall vertical opening, which includes glass doors below an opaque-glass grid; this formerly led to the banking floor but now leads to the 300-seat main auditorium.

 The southern facade of the main building, facing 15th Street, is divided into five vertical bays, each separated by pilasters topped by Corinthian-style capitals, Each of these bays contains large windows with bronze window bars.
 Carved panels are located above these windows, and a side entrance is located below the easternmost window.

 Productions

 As of October 2019, the Daryl Roth Theater has hosted at least 33 productions.
 Fuerza Bruta was produced at the Daryl Roth Theatre from 2006 to 2016, while Striking 12 ran from November to December 2006.
 Gloria: A Life opened at the theater in October 2018 and closed in March 2019.

 At the DR2 theater, Bunnicula ran between February and April 2013, while That Golden Girls Show ran from October 2016 to January 2017.
+Hyprov, a comedy show that is a fusion of stage hypnosis and improvisation, performed 70 shows at the theater between August and October 2022.

+44: The Musical will play a limited engagement at the Daryl Roth Theatre beginning October 14, 2025.